keningle/kiblog/content/blog/2013-07-02-passing-url-parameters-to-a-decorator-in-django.md

 Author: Ken Ingle
 Summary: How to use a decorator and pass URL parameters from a view

-# Passing URL Parameters to a Decorator in Django

 I have been working on a small project where I needed to pass a URL parameter to a decorator I was writing.
 In an ongoing effort to follow the principal of DRY, I have found that decorators (when used at the right time) can really help.
 I was able to find no shortage of examples where decorators made life easier in django applications (e.g. login_required).

 After a bit of searching and asking around I came across a really great blog post by Charles Leifer describing in details how to accomplish almost exactly what I needed.